 There’s a George Of The Jungle reference with Brendan Fraser making monkey noises while jumping on skeletons, plus another scene featuring him with longer hair bearing a resemblance “The King Of The Jungle.”
 Stephen Sommers hired Brendan after seeing his performance as George.

 Negative: For a film released in 1999, the C.G.I.
 Effects haven’t aged pretty well.
 It’s like I’m watching a cutscene from a Tomb Raider game.
 Not the recent ones, I’m talking about the original PlayStation/PS1 game.

 The Final Verdict: A-

 I’m gonna be honest with you fellow movie goers, in my opinion, the 1999 remake is much better than the 1932 version due to the positive things on the list.
+It’s also my personal favorite Mummy film.
 If you like a mix of action and horror, I highly recommend it for anyone who haven’t seen it.